 No, the penalty will be purely financial.
 Local authorities cannot add penalty points to your driving licence.

 Yes.
-Motoring experts and organisations, such as the RAC, have voiced concerns over how the changes will be applied and that drivers may not be aware of such changes.
+Motoring experts and organisations, such as the RAC, have voiced concerns over how the changes were to be applied and that drivers may not be aware of such changes.

-The RAC's head of roads policy Nicholas Lyes has called on the rules to be "enforced fairly".
+At the time, the RAC's head of roads policy Nicholas Lyes called on the rules to be "enforced fairly".

 He added: “In the absence of definitive guidance on the design, maintenance and enforcement of box junctions there will be a high degree of confusion among drivers and local authorities, which could lead to an avalanche of penalty charge notices being wrongly issued and then having to be appealed.